Nagaraja: Temples

 A temple of the Nagaraja Vasuki is present in Gujarat's district of Thangadh.

 At Nagercoil, in Kanyakumari district's of Tamil Nadu, a temple dedicated to Nagaraja exists.

 There is another famous temple named Mannarasala in Alleppey district of Kerala.
 The deity in this temple embodies both Anantha and Vasuki into one.

 A temple devoted to nagraja exists in kaippattoor of Ernakulam district in Kerala, India.

 It is known as thekkanattil nagaraja kshetram.

 A temple devoted to Nagaraja exists in Poojappura of the Thiruvananthapuram District in Kerala, India.
 It is known as the Poojappura Nagarukavu Temple.
 The uniqueness of this temple is that here the family of the Nagaraja, including Nagaramma (queen of nagas), and Nagakanya (princess of the naga kingdom) are placed inside a single temple.

 Thiruvananthapuram also houses the Thuppanathu Kavu, located at Vazhamuttam.
 The three serpent deities evoked in this ancient temple are the Nagaraja Vasuki, the naga yakshi (serpent nature spirit), and the naga kanyaka (serpent damsel).
-Turmeric powder, moorum palum, and nagaroottu are offered to them.
+Turmeric powder, noorum palum (Lime and Milk), and nagaroottu are offered to them.
 Accompanied by the naga deities and Goddesses at Thuppanathu Kavu are the goddess Vanadurga and the goddess Rajarajeswari.

 Kukke Subramanya is a Hindu temple located in the village of Subramanya, Karnataka.
 In this temple Kartikeya is worshipped as Subramanya, the lord of all serpents.
 The epics relate that the divine serpent Vasuki and other serpents found refuge under Subramanya when threatened by Garuda.